+ANYTIME OF THE YEAR!!!
 We Invite You to Make a Difference in the fight against ovarian cancer.
 Please send your tax-deductible donation to the Queen of Hearts Foundation to help us maintain our ovarian cancer research projects.
 Donate ONLINE now or contact us for more information about corporate match and goodwill programs.
-The Queen of Hearts Foundation wishes everyone Happy Holidays and a Safe and Prosperous 2014!!!
+The Queen of Hearts Foundation wishes everyone a Happy 2014!!!

 About the Queen of Hearts Foundation

 Established in 2000, The Queen of Hearts Foundation is a non-profit organization dedicated to raising funds for the research and early detection of ovarian cancer and in promoting public awareness and education about the signs and symptoms of this disease.

 We are committed to making a difference in womens' lives.
 We want the women diagnosed with ovarian cancer to know there is hope for survival.
 We remain passionate that early detection, early awareness and intelligent medical attention are the keys to fighting this cancer.
 We are the only foundation in Southern California specifically dedicated to funding ovarian cancer research projects.
 Learn More »